Skip to content

 • Pro Yearly: $127 per month for 5,000 minutes and five toll-free phone numbers

-Note the Unlimited Yearly plan is intended to forward calls to a single person only (multiple users or call centers are not supported).
+Note that the Unlimited Yearly plan is intended to forward calls to a single person only (multiple users or call centers are not supported).

-4. Phone.com: The best provider for HIPAA compliance
+4. Phone.com: Best provider for HIPAA compliance

 toll-free number service provider: Phone.com